Danielmtv1/ChallengeMonet/README..md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+Edutest uses a number of open source projects to work properly:

 - [Python] - "there should be one—and preferably only one—obvious way to do it"